-The following charities offer a number of services including financial and emotional support, practical help and comfort to children living with cancer.
-Some of these charities also offer respite breaks and accommodation for families during treatment, help dealing with life after cancer and bereavement support.
+For all families who have a child who has been diagnosed with cancer, support is likely to be needed.
+The following charities offer a number of services including financial and emotional support and practical help, to children living with cancer.
+Some of these charities also offer respite breaks and accommodation for families during treatment, help dealing with life after cancer and offer bereavement support.

-Please note that this is not an exhaustive list and you can call our Together for Families helpline on 0808 8088 100 for details of charities in your local area or for charities that support children with specific types of cancer.
+Please note that this is not an exhaustive list and you can call our Helpline on 08088088 100 for details of charities in your local area or for charities that support children with specific types of cancer.

 The Brain Tumour Charity